RKelln/5-directions/writing/ppf.md

 Notes:

 Humans tend to think linearly, so our intuition gets exponential wrong.
 That's why we use math, a technology that allows us to transcend our natural biases.
 If you started walking somewhere at exponential speed, the shocking result is your first step might be a millimeter in length, but your last step is half the total distance.
-So if say, you’re creating an general intelligence, and it's going to take 20 years, at year 19 you’ll still only be half done, and at year 10 you'll only be 0.01% towards your goal and people will think it will take another 10000 years.
+So if say, you’re creating a general intelligence, and it's going to take 20 years, at year 19 you’ll still only be half done, and at year 10 you'll only be 0.01% towards your goal and people will think it will take another 10000 years.

 Technological development see some of these exponential effects.
 Technologies for better tools, especially those for learning, like writing and educational institutions and the practice of science dramatically increase the speed of development.
-A couple thousand years ago we might see inventions every few hundred years and often then would be lost and rediscovered, then after about 1700 we started seeing significant inventions every year or two.
+A couple of thousand years ago we might see inventions every few hundred years and often then would be lost and rediscovered, then after about 1700 we started seeing significant inventions every year or two.
 Two hundred years later its every couple of months, twenty years ago its every month, and now, there is interesting, potentially important research being released every day.

 Culture plays a big role in technology development as well, for example, women, minorities and the poor were often excluded from participating from technology development, arts and/or science.
 The directions of development have been further constrained in some cultures, where power, personal wealth, and fear drove investment in technology and culture limiting the scope of other areas.
 These historical limits mean there is even more room for development to increase in speed as accessibility and inclusivity are enhanced.